lenincompres/DOM.js/README.md

 This is equivalent to using the [style property of DOM elements](https://www.w3schools.com/jsref/prop_html_style.asp).

-Styles may be assigned without an emcompasing _style_ property.
+Styles may be assigned without an encompassing _style_ property.
 The previous code could be written as follows.

 ```javascript
 const myMain = DOM.set(